Rise-Software/Rise-Media-Player/readme.md

 [Contribute to this Project](https://github.com/Rise-Software/Rise-Media-Player)
 ## Appearance & design

-Created with WinUI and the latest design ideologies, Rise Media Player is modern while keeping all of the classic features people need.
-We use WinUI 2.6/2.7 to keep our user interface, clean, modern and consistent with Windows 11 UI and UX.
-Although, this app does work on Windows 10 too.
+Created with **WinUI and the latest design ideologies**, **Rise Media Player** is modern while keeping all of the classic features people need.
+We use **WinUI 2.6/2.7** to keep our user interface, clean, modern and consistent with **Windows 11 UI and UX**.
+Although, this app does work on **Windows 10** too.
 We use all of your favourite materials: Mica and Acrylic.
 We use Microsoft's icons and controls as well as some of our own to create a generally native feeling experience.
-Our own controls and icons give users a truly personalised experience, being able to choose their own icon packs and with features like compact mode, you can use it on any *Windows device!* 1 (go to bottom)
+Our own controls and icons give users a truly personalised experience, being able to choose their own icon packs and with features like compact mode, you can use it on any *Windows device!* **(go to bottom for more details)**

 -----------------------
 ![prealphasss](https://user-images.githubusercontent.com/74561130/137600141-38c3a80a-519a-4e4f-9cae-7486b224e685.png)